Analysis | The pandemic’s death toll is a tsunami anyone could see coming — if they looked

 Maybe this is overstated.
 Maybe the ratio, which has been lower in recent weeks, will not stay at 1.7 percent.
 Regardless, we’re on track to easily pass 300,000 total deaths this month and perhaps (looking at one oft-cited projection) as many as 350,000 or 400,000 by Inauguration Day.

-It’s also possible that these estimates are understated, that America’s heavily business-as-usual Thanksgiving will itself have boosted the number of new infections the country will see.
+It’s also possible these estimates are understated, that America’s heavily business-as-usual Thanksgiving will itself have boosted the number of new infections the country will see.
 This was the concern expressed by the country’s leading infectious-disease doctor, Anthony S. Fauci, that the country would see a “surge on top of a surge.”

 A tsunami on top of a tsunami.
 That as the floodwaters rose in one spot, the water was being drawn out in many more.